TGWU Executive Recalled over "Super Union" Name Debacle

 The T&G Leadership had apparently given a commitment throughout merger process that the membership would be given a democratic vote on the name of the new union.
 This was confirmed on the front cover of the March/April TG Record announcing the successful 'yes' vote of the unions' membership to merge.

 Preparatory work on choosing a name for the new union is almost complete, and alternatives will be put before the membership in a democratic vote in the near future."
 The ditching of the ballot of the membership has created a serious division between the leadership and the lay members of the Executive, who see the issue now not just about the question of the name but one of a test of lay member democracy, and ultimately, who will control and decide on policy when the new union is formed in May.
-And this on top of the T&G leadership's failure to support John McDonnell and the 'merger' agreement with the UNited Steel Workers
+And this on top of the T&G leadership's failure to support John McDonnell and the 'merger' agreement with the UNited Steel Workers.

-(The terms and conditions of the General Secretary) will be raised at the recalled Executive meeting.
+It is also understood that motion 26 (The terms and conditions of the General Secretary) will be raised at the recalled Executive meeting.
 A busy meeting.

 Saturday, April 21, 2007